exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_parquet.md

 ## Creating a Mapping Definition

-Now we are going to create a [EDML definition][edml-guide] that maps the JSON data to an Exasol table structure.
+Now we are going to create a [EDML definition][edml-guide] that maps the parquet data to an Exasol table structure.
 Usually you do this by hand.
 However, for parquet files we have the [parquet-edml-generator](https://github.com/exasol/parquet-edml-generator/) in place that suggests a mapping definition based on the parquet-schema.

 So download this tool from the [GitHub releases](https://github.com/exasol/parquet-edml-generator/releases).